ajdapretnar/traffic-flows/README.md

 Jupyter notebook scripts, Orange workflows, and data that support the findings of the study titled "*Open Data and Quantitative Techniques for Anthropology of Road Traffic*" and submitted for publication in the *EPJ Data Science* journal.

+#### Data

+The traffic data comes from an extensive network of road traffic counters of the Slovenian Infrastructure Agency.
+Both real-time data and historical data are publicly available for different locations, directions of traffic and lanes.
+We analyzed the historical data for 2015, 2016, and 2017, for which traffic counts were available at hourly intervals.
+We preprocessed and aggregated the data in different ways (per month, season, or day of the week) for the purposes of traffic analysis.
+Some aggregations are provided as *csv* files in this repository and used in the following Jupyter notebooks and Orange workflows.
+Most of the examples use `cars-pivot.csv` as the input data.
+It stores hourly profiles of traffic grouped by the counter location, direction of traffic and month.

 ### Jupyter notebooks